top of page

 Opened in February 2013

-• Houses the Young Adult collections
+• Houses the Young Adult collections including an extensive graphic novel / manga collection

-• Has a computer collaborative center
+• Has a collaborative computer center

 • Is used to host teen and home-school events throughout the year